ebarkie/weatherlink/README.md

 * Should work with any Davis station made after 2002.
 Developed for a Vantage Pro 2 Plus with all sensor types.
 * Supports Weatherlink IP, serial, or USB (genuine or clone).
-* Decodes DMP (archive), HILOWS, LOOP1, and LOOP2 packets and sends data over Go channels.
+* Decodes DMP (archive), HILOWS, LOOP1, and LOOP2 events and sends them over a channel.
 * Syncs console time.
-* Includes a command broker that attempts to intelligently select what commands should be run but also accepts commands via a channel.
+* Includes a command broker that attempts to intelligently select what commands should be run but also accepts explicit commands.

 Future features:
 * Encode Weatherlink packets.
 Useful for creating a virtual Weatherlink IP,